Die Skeptiker

 Die Skeptiker (English: The Skeptics) is a German punk band founded in 1986 in East Berlin.
-The band is one of the most significant punk bands in East Germany, and belongs to the group of punk bands known as die anderen Bands, along with Sandow, Die Art, Feeling B, Tausend Tonnen Obst, and Die Firma.
+The band is one of the most significant punk bands in East Germany, and belongs to the group of punk bands known as die anderen Bands, or "KONTA-WAVE" bands along with Sandow, Die Art, Feeling B, Tausend Tonnen Obst, and Die Firma.
 Although they performed songs critical of the Wall, they were able to gain an official license to perform live shows (Spielerlaubnis) by the East German state by writing intelligent lyrics with criticism between the lines.
 They were also able to establish themselves in the broader German music scene after German reunification.

 History

 In 1986, Die Skeptiker was founded by drummer Marcel Hofer, guitarist Christoph BuntRock, guitarist Andreas Kupsch, bass player Andreas Welfle, and singer Eugen Balanskat.
 The group met when Balanskat was searching for a band; a colleague at the publishing house where he worked provided a contact.
 During their first meeting in a practice room in the outskirts of Berlin, they wrote the beginnings of the song "JaJaJa“.
 While working to define a unique sound, the band identified bands they liked as IDEAL, PVC, the Dead Kennedys, and Nina Hagen.
 The lyrics for die Skeptiker's songs are generally written by Balanskat.
 One of the original motivations for forming the band was to expand the limitations of what was artistically possible in East Germany at the time.
 The band's name arose because they could not decide on a name after months of discussion.